tiwarikaran/Dialogflow/README.md

 # Dialogflow
 Dialogflow Addition and Multiplication
-The basic use of how  webhooks work and how to detect which intent is triggred and how the Flask app adds the two numbers
+1. The basic use of how  webhooks work
+2. How to detect which intent is triggred by the user
+3. How the Flask app adds the two numbers